-Contingent Consideration - The Company recorded contingent consideration related to the acquisitions of VF US and VF ASEAN.
+Contingent Consideration - The Company recorded contingent consideration related to the acquisitions of the U.S. and U.K. assets of VoiceFoundry ("VF US") and the remaining VoiceFoundry business ("VF ASEAN") that closed during 2020, and Faneuil that closed in 2022.
 The contingent payable for VF US was calculated using a Monte Carlo simulation including a discount rate of 23.1%.
-The contingent payable for VF ASEAN was calculated using a Monte Carlo simulation including a discount rate of 18.4% The measurements were based on significant inputs not observable in the market.
+The contingent payable for VF ASEAN was calculated using a Monte Carlo simulation including a discount rate of 18.4% The contingent payables for Faneuil were calculated using a Monte Carlo simulation including a discount rate of 19.3%.
+The measurements were based on significant inputs not observable in the market.
 The Company records interest expense each period using the effective interest method until the future value of these contingent payables reaches their expected future value.
-Interest expense related to all recorded contingent payables is included in Interest expense in the Consolidated Statements of Comprehensive Income (Loss).